cran/KRIS/README.md

 install.packages("KRIS")
 ```

-## Developement: problem sovling in checking the package as CRAN
+## For developemenpers: problem sovling in checking the package as CRAN

 ### Error of Roxygen2 in building RD files